 The mold design was optimized for either 3D printing or milling, depending on the level of detail and material requirements.
 For this assignment, I chose to use milling to achieve a high-quality finish and robust mould structure.

-After finalizing the design, I fabricated the mould using a CNC milling machine.
-The machine settings were carefully selected to ensure precision and a smooth surface finish.
-Parameters such as spindle speed, feed rate, and cutting depth were optimized based on the material and tool specifications.
+After finalizing the design, I fabricated the mold using a 3D printing process.
+The printer settings were carefully adjusted to ensure precision and a smooth surface finish.
+Parameters such as layer height, print speed, and extrusion temperature were optimized based on the material properties and printer capabilities.

-Post-processing techniques, including sanding and polishing, were employed to eliminate tool marks and achieve a seamless surface finish that did not reveal the production process.
+Post-processing techniques, including sanding, priming, and painting, were employed to eliminate visible layer lines and achieve a seamless surface finish that masked the production process.
+This ensured that the final product met aesthetic and functional requirements.

 The mould was prepared for casting by applying a release agent to prevent the cast part from sticking.
 The chosen casting material was thoroughly mixed according to its safety data sheet instructions, ensuring accurate ratios for consistency and strength.